 Since then and prior to arriving in Salford I lectured at Liverpool University (evolutionary psychology).
 I have been an invited or plenary speaker at several events including: Makerere University Field Station meeting (Kibale, Uganda); Primate Society of Great Britain conference; British Academy conference (co-speaker); and Seattle Pacific University.
 Since arriving in Salford in 2010 I have pursued my interests in social and cognitive evolution in taxa as diverse as: humans and human hunter-gatherers, dholes and dogs, meerkats and mandrills, and chimpanzees and cheetahs.

-I am the Programme Leader for our two Wildlife Conservation degree programmes.
-I also co-ordinate the two Level 6 dissertation modules, which includes the Level 6 Skills module.
-Additionally, at Level 6 I further coordinate Animal Cognition & Social Complexity as well as Primate Behaviour & Conservation at Level 5.
+I am the Programme Leader for our two undergraduate Wildlife Conservation degree programmes.
+Additionally, at Level 6 I coordinate Animal Cognition & Social Complexity as well as Primate Behaviour & Conservation at Level 5.

 I supervise students seeking to elucidate the cognitive abilities of humans and other animals, and animal behaviour.

 My main research interest is in understanding the evolved psychologies that underscore behavioural decision-making.
 Drawing on a background of biosciences, evolutionary anthropology and evolutionary psychology I address key questions relating to social and cognitive evolution in humans and other animals from a multidisciplinary and interdisciplinary perspective.